goldenstein64/Copy/docs/contributing/new-types.md

-# Adding type support to Copy
+# Adding Type Support to Copy

 Just like how Copy is meant to be flexible, it's also meant to be extensible.
 If a new copyable datatype comes out (like `Random`), it might be useful to specify a method for copying it.
 This page will be covering how to do just that.